Improving causal inference in interrupted time series analysis: the triple difference design: Results

 \section{Results}

 Table~\ref{tab:regression} presents the regression results for the DDD-ITSA model.
-First, we review how well the groups are balanced on baseline level and trend. $\beta_4$ and $\beta_5$ indicate that California and the primary control states are balanced on baseline level and trend.
-Linear combinations indicate that California and Colorado are also balanced.
-Finally, $\beta_8$ and $\beta_9$ indicate that the two control groups are balanced.
+First, we review how well the groups are balanced on baseline level and trend. $\beta_4$ and $\beta_5$ indicate that California and the primary control states (Idaho and Montana) are balanced on baseline level and trend ($P = 0.347$ and $P = 0.539$, respectively).
+A linear combination of terms of $(\beta_4 - \beta_8)$ and $(\beta_5 - \beta_9)$ indicate that California and Colorado (the secondary control state) are also balanced on baseline level and trend ($P = 0.325$ and $P = 0.711$ for level and trend, respectively; data not shown).
+Finally, $\beta_8$ and $\beta_9$ indicate that the two control groups are also balanced on baseline level and trend ($P = 0.072$ and $P = 0.880$, for level and trend, respectively).

-Next, we evaluate treatment effects. $\beta_7$ indicates that California experienced a statistically significant annual net reduction of -2.07 per-capita cigarette sales compared to the primary control states.
-Similarly, the linear combination $(\beta_7 - \beta_{11})$ indicates a statistically significant annual net decrease relative to the secondary control.
-The $\beta_{11}$ coefficient indicates that the difference-in-differences between the two control groups was non-statistically significant.